Europe’s patent information centres share experience in Ljubljana

 Some 200 representatives from the 36 countries gathered in Ljubljana this week at the EPO's 2018 PATLIB conference to discuss how best to support companies and inventors through their patent information services.
 The event, organised annually since 1990, brings together staff of patent information centres to share their experience and knowledge in providing information and advice on intellectual property at local level.

 "I am particularly pleased to see so many of Europe's patent information specialists here in Ljubljana today," said EPO President Benoît Battistelli, in his welcome address.
 "The EPO attaches great importance to supporting the PATLIB network, which serves the patent system - and the public interest - by providing much-needed patent information services, and thus fostering a favourable climate for innovation."

-The Director of the Slovenian Intellectual Property Office (SIPO), Vojko Toman, thanked the EPO for organising the event in Slovenia.
-In his speech, he emphasised the importance of innovation for a modern society.
-"Innovation and patent protection ensure a competitive economy, which affects economic growth and ultimately impacts on the welfare of society as a whole."
+Director of the Slovenian Intellectual Property Office (SIPO) Dr Vojko Toman thanked EPO for organizing the event in Slovenia.
+In his speech, he emphasized the importance of innovation for a modern society.
+"Innovation and their patent protection ensure competitive economy, which affects economic growth and ultimately impact on the welfare of society as a whole."

 Topics discussed included bilateral co-operation between the EPO and SIPO, and recent developments related to the planned Unitary Patent system, which is expected to cut costs and formalities, while providing greater legal certainty for European companies and inventors.

 Both sides welcomed the news of the ratification of the Unified Patent Court Agreement by the United Kingdom last week as a decisive step forward.
 The EPO President also stressed the importance of a full completion of ratification of the UPC Agreement by Slovenia, not least because Ljubljana will host one of the seats of the new court's Mediation and Arbitration Centre.

 A network of 300 information centres across Europe